-- Thanks largely to China, the majority of total clean energy project finance in emerging market nations is provided by the countries themselves.
+- Thanks largely to China, total clean energy project finance in emerging market nations is provided by the countries themselves.
 The China Development Bank, state-owned enterprises, and private Chinese companies have all helped fund the build-out.

 - Elsewhere in emerging markets, however, “international” (non-domestic) capital has played a critical role in scaling growth.
 No less than 36 percent of the funds deployed to the 106 emerging market countries in 2016 came from abroad (China excluded).

 - Wealthier nations accounted for the majority of these international flows.
 However, after growing from $2.7 billion in 2007 to $13.5 billion in 2015, OECD-country funding suffered its largest year-on-year decline in 2016 to $10 billion.
 Funds awarded by development banks have stagnated at around $4 billion since 2014.

 - Latin America has attracted the largest and steadiest flow of investment from overseas funders, topping $3 billion every year since 2010.
 The region has benefited from the use of tenders for clean power delivery contracts, which provide investors greater market certainty.